You are here:

 This model was designed to leverage not just financial resources but expertise too, to help make vaccines more affordable, more available and their provision more sustainable, by working towards a point where developing countries can pay for them themselves.
-It was a 21st century development model for a new millennium and one which works, by 2014 reaching 440 million additional children since its creation and preventing six million deaths in the process.
+It was a 21st century development model for a new millennium and one which works, by 2015 reaching 500 million additional children since its creation and preventing more than 7 million deaths in the process.
 And that’s just the beginning.
 Looking ahead Gavi’s vision is to ramp up this number, reaching an additional 300 million children between 2016 and 2020, preventing a further 5-6 million more deaths.

 The annual progress report gives a comprehensive overview of the activities and performance of Gavi, illustrating the work and achievements of this public-private partnership.

 Download the PDF version of the 2015 report

 Explore the online version of the 2015 report

 For more information about the Vaccine Alliance’s results to date, its 2020 vision and why immunisation is one of the best investments in future generations, download our replenishment brochure.